-In addition to the above, at December 31, 2019, we had \$55 million of completed vacation ownership units which have been classified as a component of Property and equipment until the time at which they are legally registered for sale as vacation ownership products.
+In addition to the above, at December 31, 2020 and December 31, 2019, we had \$162 million and \$55 million, respectively, of completed vacation ownership units which are classified as a component of Property and equipment until the time at which they are legally registered for sale as vacation ownership products.
+We also had \$43 million and \$38 million of deposits on future purchases of inventory at December 31, 2020 and December 31, 2019, respectively, which are included in the Other assets line on our Balance Sheets.
+Additionally, during the year ended December 31, 2020, we recorded \$6 million of inventory impairments.

-10. PROPERTY AND EQUIPMENT
+11. PROPERTY AND EQUIPMENT